 Quite honestly, I walked around a bit confused for the first 10 minutes trying to figure out if I was in the right locker room as I passed a naked older gentleman: apparently, the locker rooms are shared, but there are separate showers and toilets.

 Again, I fumbled with the lock on the locker to figure out how to use my travel lock to secure it, before realizing the pattern on the lock matched the pattern on the watch.
 A quick wave of the watch and I flipped the switch to lock!
-Basically, this watch is like a hotel room key, it gives you access to everything you paid for.
+Basically, this watch is like a hotel room key, it gives you access to everything you paid for, except you have to return it at the end of your visit.

 The Sauna Room